 Your heat pump doesn’t just cool the house in the summer by removing hot air.
 It also removes humidity.
 And if there’s a problem, the indoor moisture might creep up past comfortable levels.
 If you have a thermostat that can track the indoor relative humidity, keep an eye on it.

-An Ice Buildup on the Heat Pump
+5. An Ice Buildup on the Heat Pump

 Ice can form on your heat pump if the refrigerant falls below freezing, caused by faulty wiring or a dirty coil.
-This will cause poor performance and even a complete failure.
+This will cause poor performance and even complete failure.
 Scraping or chiseling ice from your unit could exacerbate the problem.
 It needs to defrost and the problem causing the ice needs to be addressed by a professional.

 If you notice water near your furnace or air handler during the summer, the seal on your evaporator coil could be compromised.
 Your evaporator coil is the indoor component of your heat pump.

 The most common reason for water under your furnace is a clogged condensation drain.
 Your HVAC partner should be able to do an evaluation and ensure that your furnace isn’t damaged.